rust-lang/cargo/src/doc/man/cargo-metadata.md

                 ]
             }
         ],
-        /* The root package of the workspace.
+        /* The package in the current working directory (if --manifest-path is not given).
-           This is null if this is a virtual workspace.
-Otherwise it is the Package ID of the root package.
+           This is null if there is a virtual workspace.
+Otherwise it is the Package ID of the package.
         */
         "root": "file:///path/to/my-package#0.1.0",
     },